Testing in San Diego County

 While waiting for your test results, continue to monitor your health and take steps to protect yourself and others.
 Next steps will depend on your situation.

-- If you are experiencing symptoms, stay home and keep your distance from others.
+- If you are experiencing symptoms, stay home and keep your distance from others, unless you are fully vaccinated.
 Follow Home Isolation Instructions and practice physical distancing as you recover, including distancing from other people in your home.

-- If you do NOT have symptoms, but were identified by a medical professional as a close contact of someone who has tested positive, you should quarantine at home.
+- If you do NOT have symptoms, AND were NOT vaccinated, but were identified by a medical professional or a County Case Investigator as a close contact of someone who has tested positive, you should quarantine at home.
+A County Contact Tracer may contact you.
 Follow Home Quarantine Guidance in case you have been infected.
 If you are an essential worker, talk to your employer to see if you may continue working with extra precautions.

-- If you do NOT have symptoms and have NOT been advised by a medical professional to quarantine at home, you may resume your normal activities.
+- If you do NOT have symptoms AND have been vaccinated, you may resume your normal activities.
 Minimize your interactions with others until you get your results.
 Continue to practice physical distancing, wear a face covering outside the house, and practice proper hygiene, including washing your hands.